 Immigrants & Refugees 101: A Roadmap for Effective Helping

-Join us for a panel discussion and conversation around fundamental topics relating to working with immigrant and refugee clients
+A panel discussion and conversation around fundamental topics relating to working with immigrant and refugee clients

 Date & Time:

 St. Catherine University, Mendel Hall room 106.
 2004 Randolph Ave., St. Paul, MN

 Bula Atomssa is the Social Work Unit Supervisor at Hennepin County Office for Multicultural Services, where he has worked since 1999.
 He holds an MSW from the University of Minnesota, and a BSW from Metro State.
 He has pre-social work degrees from Eritrea, Ethiopia, and Belgium.

 Nancy Avila '13 MSW is an outpatient therapist at Family Life Mental Health Center in Coon Rapids.
 She was previously employed at The Family Partnership (TFP) for two and a half years providing outpatient psychotherapy to clients out of the former Brooklyn Park and current Lake Street locations.
 Before her time at TFP, Nancy worked at Comunidades Latinas Unidas En Servicio (CLUES) as a family case manager, a school-linked mental health provider, and a sexual assault psychotherapist who provided outpatient psychotherapy and facilitated domestic violence support groups for women and children.